Carl Zimmerman (cricketer)

-Carl Zimmerman (24 July 1898 – 10 May 1969) was a New Zealand cricketer.
-He played nine first-class matches for Otago between 1925 and 1930.
-He lived most of his life in Oamaru, working first as a teacher, then as a lawyer.
+Carl Zimmerman (24 July 1898 – 10 May 1969) was a New Zealand sportsman.
+He played nine first-class cricket matches for Otago between the 1925–26 and 1929–30 seasons, represented the Canterbury Rugby Union and played competitive squash.
+He lived most of his adult life in Oamaru, working first as a teacher, then as a lawyer.

 Life and work career

 Carl Zimmerman's father, Richard Carl Zimmerman, was a violinist, conductor and violin teacher who migrated to New Zealand from Austria in 1888 and eventually settled in Christchurch.
-Carl was educated at Christchurch Boys' High School and at Canterbury College, where he was awarded a Master of Arts degree with first-class honours in history.
+Carl was born in the city in 1898 and educated at Christchurch Boys' High School and at Canterbury College, where he was awarded a Master of Arts degree with first-class honours in history.

 He taught history at Waitaki Boys' High School in Oamaru from 1920.
 One of his pupils there, Charles Brasch, later described him as one of the better teachers at the school, and said of him, "I liked our manly young history master, Carl Zimmerman, good cricketer and handsome upright figure, blue-eyed with pale skin and black close-curling hair, who had indifferent health and perhaps some tender susceptibilities under a rather quick-fire manner and uncertainty of temper."

 He married Margaret Grave in Oamaru in August 1925.
-In 1926 he began studying law.
-In 1932 he went into partnership with his father-in-law when he joined the Oamaru law firm of Lee, Grave and Grave.
+In 1926 he began studying law and in 1932 went into partnership with his father-in-law when he joined the Oamaru law firm of Lee, Grave and Grave.